-Having fellow Kung Fu teacher friends, we were invited to join in CNY (Chinese New Year) celebrations at schools, by showcasing bits of our Kung Fu, via Demonstrations.
+Friends who were also Kung Fu teachers invited us to join in CNY (Chinese New Year) celebrations at schools, by showcasing bits of our Kung Fu, via Demonstrations.

-More often than not, these demonstrations consisted of Sifu giving a short explanatory speech, showing a Northern Shaolin Kung Fu form or two, and with the aid of a student, showing a few martial applications from those forms.
-This format is easy, needs no practice nor set up, however it’s not all that special.
+These demonstrations would consist of Sifu giving a short explanatory speech and demonstrating a form or two.
+And with the aid of a student, we would then show a few martial applications from those forms.
+This format is simple, as it needs no practice nor set up.
+However, it’s not all that special.

-And then we started getting more and more invitations for a variety of events.
-It quickly became obvious that our current format would have to change, become more organized and that we’d need to have some strategies and choreography.
+And then we started getting more and more invitations for many events.
+It was clear that our current format would have to adapt to become more organized and that we’d need to have some strategies and choreography.

 To have a reliable and consistent group of students as members of the Demo Team.
-To have several choreographed “sets” to use for a variety of reasons, in differing locations, with different set-ups (audio? indoors? outdoors? small or large area?).
-To get a to a point where we can start saying “YES,” instead of no, to the vast array of invitations and requests we get for Kung Fu demonstrations.
+To have several choreographed “sets” to use for different reasons, in differing locations, with different set-ups (audio? indoors? outdoors? small, or large area?).
+To get to a point where we can start saying “YES,” instead of no, to the vast array of invitations and requests we get for Kung Fu demonstrations.

 Demo Team Video